sudheerj/javascript-interview-questions/README.md

 245. ### How do you find min and max value in an array

-     You can use `Math.min` and `Math.max` methods on array variable to find the minimum and maximum elements with in an array.
+     You can use `Math.min` and `Math.max` methods on array variables to find the minimum and maximum elements within an array.
 Let's create two functions to find the min and max value with in an array,

      ```javascript
      var marks = [50, 20, 70, 60, 45, 30];